running-on-sunshine/chasing-stars2/README.md

   python chasingStars.py
   ```
 * If everything runs smoothly, you'll see an 800 x 600 screen pop up with the game.
 Have fun!
 I hope it gives you even the slightest bit of joy playing it as I did making it! :)

-## Having Trouble?

-* If you have trouble with any of the steps above, please feel free to send me an email.
-I'd love to help!
-Email me at khuu.liz [at] gmail.com.

-## To Do:

-The work is still not finished yet.

-- Refactor code as classes
-- Maybe add items dropping from the sky.
-If they touch our hero/ine character, the character will decrease in size/points?